☎ Call Today Free Consult

 Quick Answer

 Bottom line: L and L Law Group handles criminal cases in Northern District of Texas from our Frisco office at 5899 Preston Road.
-Co-Founding Partners Reggie London (former Dallas County prosecutor, Texas Bar No. 24043514) and Njeri London (Texas Bar No. 24043266) personally handle every case — no paralegal screen, no junior associate handoff.
+Co-Founding Partners Reggie London (former Dallas County prosecutor, Texas Bar No. 24043514) and Njeri London (Texas Bar No. 24043266) personally handle every case — with attorney-level review at every stage.
 Free 24/7 consultation: (972) 370-5060.

 Northern District of Texas (TXND) Federal Criminal Defense